Distillery Controls & Heating

-Our panels are UL (for the US) and cUL (for Canada) listed as an assembly.
-Each panel has its own unique UL listing number assigned to it.
-This number is typically required by your electric inspector in order to obtain a certificate of occupancy.
+Our panels are UL (for the US) and cUL (for Canada) listed as an assembly, and each panel has its own unique UL listing number assigned to it.
+Your electric inspector will look for this number before signing off on a certificate of occupancy, so we take it seriously.

-When it comes to controls for a distillery it is important to understand the strict requirements of the fire code.
-When a still is installed a certain area around the still will be rated as a hazardous location.
-This defined area is typically considered a Class 1 Division 2 area.
-This means that any electrical devices that are installed inside this area must be rated for Class 1 Division 2.
+When it comes to controls for a distillery, it's important to understand the strict requirements of the fire code.
+When a still is installed, an area around the still, typically 25' in all directions, will be rated as a hazardous location.
+This defined area is typically considered a Class 1 Division 2 (C1D2) area, and any electrical devices that are installed inside this area must be rated for C1D2.
 This includes lighting, appliances, fans, and electrical outlets.
-It also includes the controls, sensors, and heating elements.
+It also includes the controls, sensors, and heating elements - all critical components of your distillery.

-The control panel can easily be located outside of the C1D2 area (as shown above), however, the sensors and simple devices need to be connected inside of the C1D2 area.
+The control panel can be located outside of the C1D2 are, as shown above.
+In this case, the sensors and simple devices need to be connected inside of the C1D2 area.
 To accomplish this safely and in accordance with the NEC, these intrinsic and/or simple devices need to be connected to the control panel via a hazardous location barrier system certified to UL 698A.
-In addition, powered items (such as a mixer motor and heating elements), need to have explosion proof ratings and be field wired to the control panel per the NEC by a licensed electrician.
+In addition, powered items (such as a mixer motor and heating elements), need to carry explosion proof ratings and be field wired to the control panel per the NEC by a licensed electrician.